+As of March 31, 2009, U.S. citizens who are studying in the U.K. for up to six months may enter the U.K. to study under two categories of visas: (Non-PBS) Student Visitor or PBS Tier 4 Student Visa.
 As you are participating in a study abroad program sponsored by a U.S. institution, you can only enter the U.K. under the Student Visitor Visa.
 This category is for students who are 18 years or older who wish to study in the U.K. for 6 months or less.
 Under this category, students may not work (including internships, work-placement, or work-study, volunteer work, or any type of practical experience).

-Students are not allowed to switch their status or extend their stay whilst in the U.K. U.S. nationals do not require a student visitor visa before arriving in the U.K. However, they must be prepared to show the following documents to the Immigration Officer at the airport:
+Students are not allowed to switch their status or extend their stay whilst in the U.K. U.S. nationals are not required to secure a student visitor visa before arriving in the U.K. However, they must be prepared to show the following documents to the Immigration Officer at the airport:

-- 1. A valid U.S. passport that will NOT expire while you are in the U.K. - 2.
-Acceptance to a course of study at an accredited educational establishment (UW-Eau Claire will provide you with letter documenting your participation in a study abroad program before you leave.) - 3.
+- 1. A valid U.S. passport that will NOT expire while you are in the U.K. - Acceptance to a course of study at an accredited educational establishment.
+UW-Eau Claire will provide you with this letter documenting your participation in a study abroad program before you leave. - 3.
 Proof of the necessary funds to pay for your course fees and support yourself for the entire period you intend to stay.
-This can be in the form of scholarships, grants, or other financial aid award letters as well as bank statements in your name which are dated no more than one calendar month before you arrive in the U.K. UW-Eau Claire will also provide you with a letter stating that tuition, room, and fees were paid prior to departure.
-You will receive this letter in December. - 4.
-Proof of onward journey.
+This can be in the form of scholarships, grants, or other financial aid award letters as well as bank statements in your name which are dated no more than one calendar month before you arrive in the U.K. UW-Eau Claire will also provide you with this letter stating that tuition, room, and fees were paid prior to departure.

+You will receive this letter in December.

+4. Proof of onward journey.
 You must demonstrate your willingness to leave the U.K. once your program of study is completed by showing return tickets or an itinerary with your name and information on them.